Responsibilities & Administration Matters

 Students should also be aware of the Complaints management process of the University.

 You are primarily responsible for driving, developing, implementing and writing up your thesis or equivalent document, which will represent the culmination and report of your HDR candidature.
 Importantly, this is your program of research, and you must own it and all of the required decision-making and work.
 But in addition to that responsibility there are some others:

 - ensure that you are correctly and actively enrolled each year;

-- ensure that you contact details are up to date and correct within CSU systems;
+- ensure that you contact details are up to date and correct within Charles Sturt systems;

 - maintaining contact with your Supervisory Team;

 - complete six monthly progress reports within the reporting system;

 - keeping to the schedule as agreed with the Supervisors and as approved in your research proposal;

 - taking the initiative in identifying problems and potential solutions to these problems (it is not the job of the Supervisor to provide answers to - problems but rather to help you to identify and evaluate potential solutions);